 Ease of Cleaning: Wash by hand if you can

 While the package says that the straws are dishwasher-safe (and even includes a mesh bag to corral them in), we found that the straws smelled like they were burning after just one cycle.
 Also, after our kids used them to drink milk, there was some lingering residue on the ends where the letters connect to each other.
-Your best bet is to handwash the pieces by soaking them in a bowl of warm, soapy water—especially after using them for smoothies and other thicker liquids.
+Your best bet is to clean your reusable straws by hand-soaking the individual pieces in a bowl of warm, soapy water—especially after using them for smoothies and other thicker liquids.

 As mentioned, the liquid flows through the center of each piece instead of following the loops and curves of letters.
 This makes it easier to rinse each piece and ensures that there isn’t any leftover liquid hung up inside of a curvy letter.